ljewalsh/verse-api/README.md

 ```

 ## Authentication
-All requests but the user create request require a jwt-token in the header.
+All requests (except user create and login requests) require a jwt-token in the header.
 The jwt-token is available in two responses:

 1. On user create (`/api/v1/users/`)
 2. On user login (`/api/v1/users/login`)